Create Custom User App¶

 In short our application has some task (where the work actually gets done) and we, the end user manage the task via serial commands.
 This structure requires 3 files to be constructed in a manner that the AMDC RTOS will recognize.
 In order to do that we will be basing our custom application off of the Blink application that is included on a clean clone of the AMDC repo.

 Define the application in the compiler symbols list

-In the Project Explorer pane right click on bare and select Properties
+In the Project Explorer pane right click on app_cpu1 and select Properties

 Expand C/C++ Build and select Settings

 Under ARM v7 gcc compiler select Symbols

 Click the + icon in the upper right portion of the Defined Symbols (-D) pane